Anerkiki/pokegotchi-using-pokeapi/README.md

 - Modals & Dropdown menu:
   - Decorate the in the same style as the rest of the site and make sure fonts/buttons are large enough to read/have enough contrast
 - Size of level needs amending so that it is never smaller than the type and personality
+- Add onclick handler to add 'checked' to radio of starter parent element clicked
+  - Maybe have selected pokemon background light up/change colour when radio is selected
+- Add split border to interact button
+- Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
+- modals appear in different places on the screen - alerts are center, and walks are top - make all center

+##### Check is done: